zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part5.md

 #####Assembling the Service

-The following code sketches how the email service may be assebled from individual components.
+The following code sketches how the email service may be assembled from individual components.

 ```java